ballerina-platform/ballerina-release/release-notes/swan-lake-GA-release-note.md

 public function main() {
    Person person = new ("May", ["Palm Grove", "Colombo 3"]);

-   // Previously allowed, results in an error now. readonly readOnlyValue = person;
+   // This, which was allowed previously results in an error now. readonly readOnlyValue = person;
 }
 ```